 At a time when the world is at loggerhead on the global water issue, Egypt is playing its part in conserving water through the latest technology.
-The middle eastern country has been in news for its latest invention that shelves the water usage to almost half in rice irrigation.
+The middle-eastern country has been in the news for its latest invention that shelves the water usage to almost half in rice irrigation.

-Researchers and experts in Egypt have come up with a promising machine that could help reduce the amount of water used in cultivation and irrigation of crops especially on rice.
-It is hoped that this latest invention will help to curb the problem affected billions of life every year.
+Researchers and experts in Egypt have come up with a promising machine that could help reduce the amount of water used in the cultivation and irrigation of crops, especially on rice.
+It is hoped that this latest invention will help curb the problem that affects billions of lives every year.

-The cultivation of rice is costlier especially in terms of water usage.
-It takes 1000-3000 liters of water to produce one kilo of rice.
-Now imagine how much water will be needed for the cultivation of rice crops on hectares of ground.
+The cultivation of rice is costly, especially in terms of water usage.
+Around 1000-3000 liters of water are needed to produce one kilo of rice.
+Now, imagine how much water will be needed for the cultivation of rice crops on hectares of ground.
 But, with the latest machine, farmers will continue to irrigate rice without worrying about water consumption.

 The country uses more than 10 billion cubic meters of water every year in the cultivation of rice.
-The water used in rice cultivation is the half of its total water resources.
-Egypt neither stops cultivating rice nor can it force farmers to buy the machine.
+The water used in rice cultivation is half of its total water resources.
+Egypt can neither stop cultivating rice nor force its farmers to buy the machine.
 The government is in a tight position and it is quite vital for it to take the right decision.
-A slight delay in its decision may cause huge losses to the country.
+A slight delay in this decision may cause huge losses to the country.

-Egypt has a limited natural source of water with the Nile river being its prime source.
+Egypt has a limited natural source of water with the Nile River being its prime source.
 The river water is used for irrigation, production, and drinking.
-The country has recently experienced population boom threatening the water source and leading to water scarcity.
+The country has recently experienced a population boom threatening the water source and leading to water scarcity.
 According to various online reports, the country is believed to be facing a water deficit of nearly 7 billion cubic meters.
 Looking at the current scenario in the country, the United Nations has already alarmed the country of the upcoming water shortage.
-According to the United Nations, Egypt may run out of the water by 2025.
+According to the UN, Egypt may run out of water by 2025.

-There are many countries that are facing imminent water shortage with Egypt being one of them.
-The other countries facing water scarcity includes Brazil, Iran, India, the US, China, Jordan, Libya and South Africa.
+There are many countries that are facing imminent water shortages with Egypt being one of them.
+The other countries facing water scarcity include Brazil, Iran, India, the US, China, Jordan, Libya and South Africa.
 It is vital for the government of each country or the international organization to step in to help farmers cultivate without worrying about water.
-The latest invention can save a lot of water and if commercialized effectively, the machine can also be introduced to other countries facing a shortage of water.
+This latest invention can save a lot of water and if commercialized effectively, the machine can also be introduced to other countries facing a water shortage.